darinz/DL/09_Self-Supervised_Learning/03_pretext_tasks.md

 def jigsaw_loss(pred, target):
     return F.cross_entropy(pred, target)
 ```
+> **Code Walkthrough:**
+> - The function takes the model's predictions and the true permutation labels.
+> - It computes the cross-entropy loss, which encourages the model to predict the correct arrangement of patches.

 *This loss encourages the model to learn spatial and contextual cues.*

 > **Common Pitfall:** Too many permutations can make the task too hard; too few can make it too easy.